Detection of ultracold neutrons with powdered scintillator screens: Introduction

-In this work, we have investigated two possible replacement scintillators for ZnS:Ag: (1) cerium doped yttrium aluminum perovskite (YAlO$_3$) or YAP:Ce and (2) cerium doped lutetium yttrium orthosilicate (Lu$_2$SiO$_5$) or LYSO:Ce.
-Both scintillators have a much shorter decay time than ZnS:Ag, comparable light output and low radioactive background; see Table~\ref{tab:properties} for a summary.
-Section 2 of the paper discusses the manufacturing process of the screens along with tests of their light output properties.
-Section 3 compares the YAP:Ce and LYSO:Ce to ZnS:Ag in UCN detection.
+In this work, we have investigated two possible replacement scintillators for ZnS:Ag: (1) cerium-doped yttrium aluminum perovskite (YAlO$_3$) referred to as YAP:Ce and (2) cerium-doped lutetium yttrium orthosilicate (Lu$_2$SiO$_5$) referred to as LYSO:Ce.
+Both scintillators have a significantly shorter decay times than ZnS:Ag, and comparable light output; see Table~\ref{tab:properties} for a summary of their properties.
+Section~2 describes the manufacturing process of the screens and presents results of their light output properties.
+Section~3 compares the UCN detection performance of YAP:Ce and LYSO:Ce with that of ZnS:Ag.